 I was asked to give a Business Process Testing demo this week.

-I believe that sometimes a graphic is the most effective way of conveying an abstract idea.
+I believe that sometimes a graphic or video is the most effective way of conveying an abstract idea.
 Here are the graphs I created, along with a high-level outline of what each graph represents.
 I hope you find them helpful.

 Is BPT separate from QTP?